Are you in the writing business by choice?

 Learning means you make a solemn vow to write a better article every freaking day.
 You can borrow my system of learning right here:

 - Look for the top five writers you would like to emulate.

-Mine are Walter Akolo, Bamidele Onibalusi, Neil Patel, Danny Margulies and Jorden Roper.
+Mine are Walter Akolo, Bamidele Onibalusi, Jon Morrow, Danny Margulies and Jorden Roper.
 (This is my current list).

 - Identify what you like about their writing and how you intend to apply it.